Exploring the Focusing Mechanism of the NuMI Horn Magnets: Machine Learning Model for Detecting Beam Parameters using Muon Monitor Data

-As demonstrated in the previous sections, the NuMI horn is a linear beam optics element.
-It suggests that the muon monitor response signal should be linearly related to the beam parameter variations.
-The muon monitor signal analysis is carried out by using a Machine Learning (ML) algorithm.
-An advantage of using ML for this application is that it finds correlations among a large number of input parameters and deconvolves them to make a prediction.
-For example, it is known that the beam intensity affects the horn current because the beam heats the horn conductor by the energy deposition and changes its conductance.
-By applying ML, the horn current and the beam intensity are detected independently from the observed muon profile.
+As shown in previous sections, the NuMI horn system exhibits predominantly linear optical behavior, implying a linear relationship between the muon monitor response and variations in beam parameters.
+To leverage this property, we apply a machine learning (ML) model to analyze the muon monitor signals.
+The advantage of using ML in this application lies in its ability to identify correlations among a large number of input variables and disentangle them to infer individual beam parameters.
+For example, it is known that the beam intensity can influence the horn current by heating the horn conductors, thereby altering their electrical conductivity.
+With ML analysis, the horn current and the beam intensity can be independently extracted from muon monitor data, despite their coupled effects on the observed profiles.

-An Artificial Neural Network (ANN) with multiple hidden layers is used to build the ML architecture.
-The ANN takes 241 observed values from individual muon monitor channels as inputs.
-It predicts four beam parameters: horn current, beam intensity, and horizontal and vertical beam positions at the target.
-Two dead channels on Muon Monitor 1, (row, column) = (1,5) and (4,1) in Fig.~\ref{fig:mm1raw}, are omitted in this analysis.
-The total number of data points prepared for the study is $13,563$.
-The data is divided into training (70\%) and validation (30\%) data to optimize the ANN model architecture.